ropensci/visdat/README.md

 ![](README-vis_dat-1.png)

 The classes are represented on the legend, and missing data represented by grey.
+This tells us

 We can explore the missing data further using `vis_miss`